microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 - `Tier + Overage` - the API Consumer pays for a set amount of calls per month, and if they exceed this limit they pay a set amount per additional call usually at a higher rate.
 - `Unit` - the API Consumer pays for a set amount of call per month.
 If they exceed this limit they have to pay for another unit of calls.

-The revenue model describes how we can create set of API products, each of which implements a specific pricing model, to target at a specific stage in the API Consumer lifecycle.
+The revenue model defines the set of API products, each of which implements a specific pricing model to target at a specific stage in the API Consumer lifecycle.

+In general, you should not expect the pricing models to change, but you should expect to adapt how these pricing models are configured and applied to create your revenue model, for example if you saw a competitor enter the market at a lower price point you may want to adjust your own prices accordingly.

-To support the seven consumer lifecycle stages in the example above, the revenue model could be implemented as follows:
+Bringing this to life, and building on the examples above, the pricing models could be applied to create an overall **revenue model** as follows:

 | APIM Product | Customer lifecycle stage | Pricing model    | Pricing model configuration                                                                                                                                     | Stripe configuration | Quality of service (APIM Product Policies)                                                                  |
 |--------------|--------------------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|-------------------------------------------------------------------------------------------------------------|